An invoicing problem is a good problem to have.

 As a sole trader, you're not considered an employee.
 As such, you can't claim the costs unless you have employees.

 As a contractor, freelancer or small business owner, it's important that you make the most of what you can claim-especially as the trips you make can add up over time.
 Here's an example: if you make a 25-mile round trip twice a week, it adds up to 2,400 miles a year.
 That's £1,080 that you can as deduction against your business revenue.

 To learn more, read our guide on how to claim business mileage.

-The costs incurred for engaging professional services-such as hiring a lawyer-can be claimed as an allowable expense, as long as these services are carried out solely for business purposes.
+The costs incurred for engaging professional services-such as hiring an accountant, lawyer or architect-can be claimed as an allowable expense, as long as these services are carried out solely for business purposes.